facebook/react/scripts/release/README.md

 If this is your first time running the release scripts, go to the `scripts/release` directory and run `yarn` to install the dependencies.

+## Publishing Without Tags

+The sections bekow include meaningful `--tags` in the instructions.
+However, keep in mind that **the `--tags` arguments is optional**, and you can omit it if you don't want to tag the release on npm at all.
+This can be useful when preparing breaking changes.

 ## Publishing Next

 "Next" builds are meant to be lightweight and published often.
 In most cases, they can be published using artifacts built by Circle CI.